kermitt2/grobid-client-node/Readme.md

 > node main -in ~/tmp/in -out ~/tmp/out -n 20 processHeaderDocument

-This command will extract the header of the PDF files under `~/tmp/in` with 20 concurrent call to the GROBID server and write the TEI results under `~/tmp/out`.
+This command will extract the header of the PDF files under `~/tmp/in` with 20 concurrent calls to the GROBID server and write the TEI results under `~/tmp/out`.

 ## Benchmarking